davidjguru/davidjguru.github.io/_posts/2020-01-29-Drupal-fast-tips-the-magic-of-attached.md

 * **Library** -> Libraries defined in a name_module.libraries.yml file, for CSS or/and JavaScript resources.
  **Format:** $render_array[‘#attached’][‘library’]

-* **drupalSettings** -> It's an internal tool in order to transport values from a multidimensional array in PHP to the JavaScript code.
+* **drupalSettings** -> It's an internal tool oriented to transport values from a multidimensional array in PHP to the JavaScript code.
  **Format:** $render_array[‘#attached’][‘drupalSettings’]
+  + **Read more about the integration between JavaScript and Drupal in the related guide:** [How to integrate JavaScript in Drupal 8 || 9](https://www.therussianlullaby.com/blog/guide-how-to-integrate-javascript-in-drupal-8-9/).

 * **Http_Header** ->  Use this when add HTTP headers or / and status response codes.
  **Format:** $render_array[‘#attached’][‘http_header’]